bevyengine/bevy-website/content/news/2022-07-29-bevy-0.8/index.md

 As always, there are a _ton_ of new features, bug fixes, and quality of life tweaks in this release, but here are some of the highlights:

-* **New Material system**: Custom shaders are now _much_ easier to define, thanks to the new Material trait and AsBindGroup derive
+* **New Material System**: Custom shaders are now _much_ easier to define, thanks to the new Material trait and AsBindGroup derive.
-* **Camera-driven rendering**: Each Camera now configures what it renders and how it renders it.
+* **Camera-driven Rendering**: Each Camera now configures what it renders and how it renders it.
 Easily layer camera renders on top of each other, do split screen, or render to a texture in just a few lines of code.
 * **Built-in Shader Modularization**: Many built-in shader types and functions are now importable.
 Notably, custom shaders can now import the PBR shader logic
-* **Spot Lights**: A new light type that emits light in a cone shape from a fixed point
+* **Spot Lights**: A new light type that emits light in a cone shape from a fixed point.
-* **Visibility Inheritance**: Hiding an entity now also hides all of its descendants in the hierarchy
+* **Visibility Inheritance**: Hiding an entity now also hides all of its descendants in the hierarchy.
-* **Scene Bundle**: Easily spawn scenes using a normal Bevy bundle and extend them with new components and children
+* **Upgraded to wgpu 0.13**: Uses a new, more ergonomic WGSL shader syntax.
-* **Upgraded to wgpu 0.13**: Uses a new, more ergonomic WGSL shader syntax
+* **Automatic Mesh Tangent Generation**: If tangents are missing for a mesh, generate them with mikktspace.
-* **Automatic Mesh tangent generation**: If tangents are missing for a mesh, generate them with mikktspace
+* **Renderer Optimizations**: Parallel frustum culling and unstable sorts for unbatched render phases yielded some big wins!
-* **Renderer Optimizations**: Parallel Frustum Culling, thread local check visiblity, unstable sorts for unbatched render phases,
+* **Scene Bundle**: Easily spawn scenes using a normal Bevy bundle and extend them with new components and children.
-* **Scripting / Modding Progress: Untyped ECS apis**: A step toward 3rd party scripting language support!
+* **Scripting / Modding Progress: Untyped ECS APIs**: A step toward 3rd party scripting language support!
 Interact with bevy ECS internals directly via pointers.
-* **ECS Query ergonomics and usability**: Queries now implement `IntoIter` and mutable queries can be converted to immutable queries
+* **ECS Query Ergonomics and Usability**: Queries now implement `IntoIter` and mutable queries can be converted to immutable queries.
-* **ECS internals refactors**: Sweeping changes to Bevy ECS internals that make it simpler, safer, and easier to maintain
+* **ECS Internals Refactors**: Sweeping changes to Bevy ECS internals that make it simpler, safer, and easier to maintain.
-* **Reflection improvements**: Support for reflecting more types, ECS resource reflection, untyped reflection, improved internals
+* **Reflection Improvements**: Support for reflecting more types, ECS resource reflection, untyped reflection, improved internals.
-* **Hierarchy Commands**: Hierarchy updates now use "transactional commands" to ensure hierarchy consistency at all times
+* **Hierarchy Commands**: Hierarchy updates now use "transactional commands" to ensure hierarchy consistency at all times.
-* **Bevy UI now uses Taffy**:  We've swapped to (and help maintain) a collaborative fork of the now abandoned Stretch UI layout library.
+* **Bevy UI Now Uses Taffy**:  We've swapped to (and help maintain) a collaborative fork of the now abandoned Stretch UI layout library.
 Exponential blow-up bug begone!

 <!-- more -->